MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/inventor.md

     We suggest using the **Brep** setting.
 Brep stands for “boundary representation” and produces the lowest poly output for Inventor files.
 If your model is not overly complex and you desire a higher level of detail, you can use the **Low** setting ([see Performance targets](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/optimize-models#performance-targets)).

-## Convert your .OBJ to .GLB
+## Convert your OBJ file to a GLB file

-Microsoft Dynamics 365 mixed reality applications use the .glb format for 3D models.
-There are two options for converting your .OBJ file to a .GLB.
+Microsoft Dynamics 365 mixed reality applications use the GLB format for 3D models.
+There are two options for converting your OBJ file to a GLB.

 - The first is by using Dynamics 365 Import Tool (Preview).
-This tool automatically converts your .OBJ 3D model into a .GLB 3D model.
+This tool automatically converts your OBJ 3D model into a GLB 3D model.

 - The second is to use a digital content creation (DCC) platform to convert your 3D models into GLBs.
 Using these software platforms is a manual process but provides you with more opportunities for optimization.
-To assist with this process, see the following tutorials for using the following DCC platforms to further optimize your 3D models and export them as GLBs:
+To assist with this process, see the following tutorials:

 - [Blender](blender.md)